 Food provided by shelters may not be safe if someone in your family has food allergies.
 Even if the ingredients are safe, there is the potential for cross-contamination.

-Keep at least a 3-day supply of food and water on hand for each person in your household.
+Keep at least a three-day supply of food and water on hand for each person in your household.
 Have it packed and ready to go in an evacuation kit so that you don’t have to waste time assembling it during a crisis.

 Here are some foods that might work, depending on your family’s food allergy or dietary needs: